 Composting & Landscaping

 Illinois regulations prohibit landscape waste from being accepted at landfills.
-Depending on your location and the type of materials, options for managing landscape waste may include:
+Depending on your location and the type of materials, options for managing landscape waste may include the following.

 Recycling Landscape Material